How to Install Engineered Wood Flooring

-Laying underlay prior to your flooring not only makes your flooring more durable, but also adds extra insulation for warmth and soundproofing.
-We have a range of underlays appropriate for engineered flooring in our Underlays section.
-They can however, differ depending on your subfloor.
+Laying engineered underlay prior to your flooring not only makes your flooring more durable, but also adds extra insulation for warmth and soundproofing.
+Underlays can differ depending on your subfloor.
 For example, if you’ve got a concrete subfloor, a polyethylene film with a moisture barrier is best.
 If you have underfloor heating, we provide heat therm underlay especially for that.

 When laying the underlay, simply place the sheets side by side, trim down with a craft knife or scissors and then tape together and at the seams.
 Ensure it is completely flat when taping to avoid any bumps in your new flooring.

 Like laminate, some engineered flooring is incredibly easy to install as there are different types which don't require glue or nails.
 With its tongue and groove system and click structure, each panel simply fits snugly together.
 When arranging, it’s recommended to lay the panels horizontally along the longest side of your room to make the room to look bigger.